Taiwan Space Agency

-Taiwan Space Agency (short as TASA), formerly the National Space Organization (NSPO), is the national civilian space agency of the Republic of China (Taiwan), under the auspices of the National Science and Technology Council.
+Taiwan Space Agency (abbreviated TASA), formerly the National Space Organization (NSPO) from 1991 to 2023, is the national civilian space agency of Taiwan, under the auspices of the National Science and Technology Council.
 TASA is involved in the development of space technologies and related research.

-Vision and Mission

-TASA was founded in order to develop and conduct researches on aerospace and natural science in Taiwan.
-Its mission is to be a center of innovation and excellence for space technology and to develop space programs that applies Taiwan's strength and global competitiveness.

 Organization

 TASA headquarters and the main ground control station are in Hsinchu.
-The TASA is organized as follows: In April 2022, the Legislative Yuan passed a bill that upgraded the NSPO to a directly affiliated agency of the Ministry of Science and Technology, and renamed Taiwan Space Agency.
+In April 2022, the Legislative Yuan passed a bill that upgraded the NSPO to a directly affiliated agency of the National Science and Technology Council, and renamed Taiwan Space Agency.
+The TASA is organized as follows:

 TASA also has numerous laboratories, such as: